Ravenstine/skillex/README.md

 Hmm... that's not how you write an intent name... is it?
 That looks more like a sample utterance.
 Anyway, moving on.

-Because we have now changed how the interaction model works, we have to generate a new intent schema by running `node compiler.js`.
+Because we have now changed how the interaction model works, we have to generate a new intent schema by running `bin/build-schema`.
 Let's check out what's in that new file.

 ```json
 {